flesniak/xilinx-dvi/README.md

 ===========

 - be sure that your environment is properly set up to use Imperas OVP
-- Edit "dvi-mem.h" to fit your requirements, e.g. may want to disable DLO support.
+- Edit "Makefile" in the code root to fit your requirements, e.g. may want to disable DLO support.
 - "make"

 RUN